-SCOR's property business underwritten by the P&C business unit is exposed to multiple insured losses arising from single or multiple man-made events.
-The short-tail lines of business mostly exposed to man-made catastrophes are property (excluding natural catastrophes), marine, credit and surety, aviation and space, and cyber.
+SCOR's property business is exposed to multiple insured losses arising from single or multiple man-made events.
+The short-tail lines of business mostly exposed to man-made catastrophes are property (excluding natural catastrophes), engineering, marine, credit and surety, and aviation and space.

 Man-made catastrophes refer to negligent or deliberate human actions, e.g. a large explosion and/or fire at a major industrial site or acts of terrorism.
 These events can have major consequences on businesses, property and lives: acts of terrorism often target large cities and key landmarks such as international airports and governmental facilities.
-Cyber attacks can lead to business interruptions and damages to property and lives if critical safety systems (e.g. industrial control systems) are impacted by an event.

 SCOR is exposed to single or multiple terrorist attacks through some P&C treaties and national terrorism pools.
-The US market,
+The US market, in particular, is exposed to significant terrorism risks due to the insurance obligation stipulated by law.
+However, federal aid is also provided by the Terrorism Risk Insurance Program Reauthorization Act ("TRIPRA") which runs until the end of 2027.